tkokko95/EasyINO/README.md

 ## Options:
   *-b, --board [filter]*

-	Filters the list of boards
+	Filters the list of board by ID

   *-u, --upload*